Jump to main content

 Frequently Asked Questions

-• Do I have to have the UNC Student Health Insurance in order to use the Student Health Center?
+• Do I have to have the UNC Student Health Insurance in order to use the Health Clinic?

-No. All students, staff and faculty are eligible to use the Student Health Center.
-In order to get the most benefit from your insurance carrier, we recommend checking your specific plan to see if the health center is in-network.
-Call your insurance carrier and ask if University Health Services is in-network.
+No, but to get the most benefit from your insurance carrier, we recommend checking your specific plan to see if the University Health Clinic is in-network.
+Call your insurance carrier and ask if Campus Clinics is in-network.
 If the health center is NOT in your carrier's network, you might be paying more for your medical care.

-• What are the benefits of choosing the Student Health Center over other providers?
+• What are the benefits of choosing the University Health Clinic over other providers?

 • Will the UNC Student Health Insurance cover charges from my family doctor at home?